 What is an Instagram hashtag?

 An Instagram hashtag is a singular word or phrase with a pound sign in front of it.
-If you’re a frequent social media user you’ve likely already seen them in action but if you aren’t they usually look something like this #.
+If you’re a frequent social media user you’ve likely already seen them in action.
+However, if you aren’t, they usually look something like this #.

 What’s the point in using an Instagram hashtag?

-Hashtags will open up your content and your brand to tons of new engaged users to like your content follow your account and potentially even purchase something from your store.
+Hashtags will open up your content and your brand to tons of new engaged users.
+They might like your content, follow your account and potentially even purchase something from your store.

-If you don’t add any Instagram hashtags to your content you’ll be relying on your existing following to engage with your new post.
-This isn’t as much of an issue if you already have a huge.
-But if you’re just getting started on Instagram it’s likely that your content won’t have a large reach and you might struggle to achieve any decent results.
+If you don’t add any Instagram hashtags to your content, you’ll be relying on your existing following to engage with your new post.
+This isn’t as much of an issue if you already have a huge pack of followers.
+But if you’re just getting started on Instagram, it’s likely that your content won’t have a large reach and you might struggle to achieve any decent results.